Tai-Rocha/Disjoint_birds_AM_AF/README.md

 ##############################################################################################
-# Title: "Disjoint birds of Amazon and Atlantic forests"
+# Title: "Disjoint birds of Amazon and Atlantic forests, a biogeography perspective"
 # Author: "Tainá Rocha"
 # This is a repository of niche and molecular analysis for disjoint Amazon and Atlantic forest birds.
 ##############################################################################################